Thiback/c-doubly-linked-lists-library/README.md

 -   __to_ptr_array__ (converts the list to a pointer array)

 Check out the small program written in src/main.c to have a usage example of the library.
-This library has been tested using criterion.
+This library has been tested using Criterion.